radareorg/radare2-book/scripting/loops.md

 family: cpu
 [0x004047d6]>
 ```
-Note, we're using `$$` variable which evaluates in the current offset.
-Also note,
+Note we're using the `$$` variable which evaluates to the current offset.
+Also note
-that `$$+2` evaluates before looping, so we can use the simple arithmetic expressions.
+that `$$+2` is evaluated before looping, so we can use the simple arithmetic expressions.

-Also, those offsets can be loaded from some file.
-This file should be formatted
+A third way to loop is by having the offsets be loaded from a file.
+This file should contain
-with one offset per line.
+one offset per line.
 ```
 [0x004047d0]> ?v $$ > offsets.txt
 [0x004047d0]> ?v $$+2 >> offsets.txt